alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 Listen b2b2b2b2b2b2b2b2.onion:80 # or equivalent IP address
 ```

-...and the processes will retain separation and may even **enforce access control** - that requests to them must come from onion A1, or onion B2, or tuples thereof, respectively.
+...and the processes will retain separation and may even **enforce access control** - that requests to them must come from/via onion A1, or onion B2, or tuples thereof, respectively.

 ### Next Steps